CristeaTeodorAndrei/CubeSat/README.md

 - Deactivating UI

 By requesting the OBC to run the script <b> Optimization.py</b> via GCM all of those optimizations will be applied and after that the OBC will reboot. <br>
-After restarting the system, the GREEN LED will turn ON and RED LED OFF to indicate successful optimization and a confirmation message should appear in GCM's Interface. <br>
+After restarting the system, the GREEN LED will turn ON and RED LED OFF to indicate successful optimization and a confirmation message should appear. in GCM's Interface. <br>
 <br>
 OBC can proceed to the testing phase.